Few things will put a smile on your face than a lip smacking mouthful of a creme-filled dessert!

 What’s more, there are so many options to choose from that picking one and calling it a favorite is no simple task.
 Long gone are the days of only having to choose from vanilla or chocolate.
 Today there’s everything from berries to dulce de leche and exotic flavors like mango, passion fruit and more!

 However, no matter what your particular favorite might be, few are more popular than the tried and true Bavarian cream or custard.
 Though they may be equally beloved, they aren’t exactly the same and in this article, we’ll be looking at what makes each unique.

-Strictly speaking, the crucial difference between Bavarian Cream and custard is in how each is thickened.
-Bavarian Cream (Crème bavaroise or Bavaroisis) a Creme Anglaise (pourable custard) base that uses gelatin and whipped cream as thickening agents whereas custard, sometimes referred to as pastry cream, confectioners’ custard or Crème pâtissière is thickened with eggs and starch, usually flour or cornstarch.
+Strictly speaking, the crucial difference between Bavarian cream and custard is in how each is thickened.
+Bavarian cream (Crème bavaroise or Bavarois) a Crème Anglaise (pourable custard) base that uses gelatin and whipped cream as thickening agents whereas custard, sometimes referred to as pastry cream, confectioners’ custard or Crème pâtissière is thickened with eggs and starch, usually flour or cornstarch.

 We’ll cover all the tasty details for you so that the next time you’re considering using one or the other, you’ll have the information you need.

 According to food historians, the origins of modern custard stretch as far back as the Middle Ages with predecessors to it also attributed to Ancient Rome.

 While today we think of custard as a creamy delight, custards were originally served in the form of a baked tart.
 Coined “custard tarts” by the English, the word tart was eventually removed and today, custard remains as the common term.

 Prior to this, the French referred to the tart’s crust as “croustade” which is believed to be derived from the Latin word crustāre which means something covered with a shell or rind.